Football Poem For Kids: Substitute Me. There's a substitute in us all

 When I wrote Substitute Me, I wanted to create a football poem for kids that explored more than just the sport itself.
 Football has always struck me as the perfect metaphor for life — full of missed chances, close calls, and moments where we need to find the courage to keep going.
 Through the rhythm and imagery of the game, this football poem for kids became a way to explore feelings of failure, resilience, and self-belief.

-In the classroom, I hope teachers use Substitute Me to spark conversations about perseverance and identity — how we cope when things go wrong, and how we find our “substitute self” waiting on the sidelines to help us bounce back.
-Children could discuss the emotions behind lines such as “my pride is slide-tackled” or “my dreams are red carded”, then share their own stories of feeling “subbed off” by life and fighting their way back into the match.
+In the classroom, I hope teachers use Substitute Me to spark conversations about perseverance and identity.
+It’s essential to discuss how we cope when things go wrong and how we find our “substitute self” waiting on the sidelines to help us bounce back.
+Children could discuss the emotions behind lines such as “my pride is slide-tackled” or “my dreams are red carded.”
+They can then share their own stories of feeling “subbed off” by life and fighting their way back into the match.

 Substitute Me